 Contemporary style channels trends and design aesthetics that are popular at a given time.
 Contemporary can, therefore, be hard to define because it is, by nature, transient.
 It’s a temporary holding place for particular looks which made way for new styles as and when they arrive.
 As such, contemporary style is constantly evolving.

 Current contemporary style is a combination of modern and transitional styles – it’s nonchalant and stylish with a luxe twist.
-Fabrics are similar to those used in transitional spaces – lustrous, predominantly neutral (barring a little millennial pink, petrol blue and sage green) like in this Staffan Tollgard living room and typically plain.
+Fabrics are similar to those used in transitional spaces – lustrous, predominantly neutral (barring soft, muted colours) like in this Casamilano living room and are typically plain.
 Contemporary differs from transitional in the use of more casual materials (such as concrete and cerused woods) and less formal techniques which are nonetheless used with much skill.

 Contemporary style takes many of its shapes and lines from cutting edge modern design.
 Upholstery is clean-lined and simplified but carefully constructed and comfortable; coffee tables are monolithic, chicly understated and uncomplicated in design, harking to Minimalism for style inspiration.